Forum focuses on ‘repair to reparation for well-being’

 Tags: 40 acres and a mule, African American Intercultural Congregational Support Ministry, black history month, compassion peace & justice, dismantling structural racism, h.r.
 40, matthew 25 invitation, office of public witness, office of vital congregations, philemon, preparations, Presbyterian Committee on the Self-Development of People, racial equity advocacy committee, rev. carlton johnson, rev. christian brooks, rev. dr. alonzo johnosn

-Ministries: Racial Equity Advocacy Committee (REAC), Matthew 25 in the PC(USA): A bold vision and invitation, Office of Public Witness, Gender & Racial Justice
+Ministries: Racial Equity Advocacy Committee (REAC), Matthew 25 in the PC(USA): Join the Movement, Office of Public Witness, Gender, Racial and Intercultural Justice